Axe in Target

 1. Around the World

-Around the World can be played as either a two-player game or with teams and is one of the most popular games to play while axe throwing.
+Around the World can be played as either a two-player game or with equal sized teams.
+This game is one of the most popular games to play while axe throwing.
 The game’s purpose is to try and hit each section of the board in a certain order.
 You start from the outside of the target, work your way to the bullseye, and then go back to the first outside ring again.
 Another way of thinking about it is following this sequence of points: 1, 2, 3, 4, 6 (bullseye), 4, 3, 2, 1.
 The first person or team to complete the sequence wins!

 Depending on what skill level you are, there are some other variations of rules to make this game more challenging: